 What We Do

-We work with a wide range of marginalised people; at the moment we are specialising in ex-prisoners, community and forensic mental health patients and youth at risk.
+We work with people experiencing extreme marginalisation within our society.
+We specialise in mental health and criminal justice, working with community and forensic mental health patients, youth at risk and people who have suffered trauma amongst many others.
 We use drama and film to challenge perceptions, tackle social exclusion and change lives.

 Our work works.
 An independent external evaluation found that for every £1 invested in our work with prisoners and ex-prisoners, we produced a Social Return on Investment (SROI) of £10.49.
 For more information click here.